-Learn more about Wisconsin and the Wisconsin DPI Equity Plan.
+Learn more about Wisconsin and the Wisconsin DPI Equity Plan (PDF).

-- Provide internship opportunities for UW-System students to teach in urban school settings to fulfill their student teaching requirements.
+- Provide internship opportunities for UW System students to teach in urban school settings in order to fulfill their student teaching requirements.

 - Increase and support effective professional development opportunities for Wisconsin teachers who are working in urban settings or want to work in urban settings.

-- Encourage others from institutions in the University of Wisconsin System and from other educational institutions and agencies to seek benefit from the University’s research and educational resources such as libraries, special collections, archives, museums, research facilities, and academic programs; and
+- Encourage others from institutions in the UW System and from other educational institutions and agencies to seek benefit from the university’s research and educational resources, such as libraries, special collections, archives, museums, research facilities and academic programs.

 - Provide educational leadership in meeting future social, cultural and technological challenges.